topo-gps/ios-manual/en/waypoints/organizing_waypoints.rst

    *The contents of the 'Sights' folder.*

-The 'Stonehenge' and 'Tower bridge' waypoints now can be found in the 'Sights' folder.
+The 'C' and 'D' waypoints now can be found in the 'Sights' folder.

 Below the search bar you can see the current location in the folder tree.
 If you press 'All waypoints' you will return to the root folder.